 Dr Emmanuel Daniel is currently a lecturer in construction management at Solent University, Southampton United kingdom where he teaches and conducts research in the field of construction management and lean construction.
 Emmanuel obtained his PhD in Construction Management from Nottingham Trent University (NTU), UK.
 His research developed an approach to support construction stakeholders in the implementation of the La st Planner System known as “the Last Planner System Path Clearing Approach”.
 He obtained a Master’s degree in Construction Project Management with distinction at NTU and a Master’s degree in Construction Management from the University of Lagos, Nigeria.
 Emmanuel has worked on various funded projects valued at £60,000 in the field of lea n construction and Construction Management.
 His research outputs have been published in international peer reviewed journals and conferences.
 He is a peer reviewer to over six international journals.
 His research interests include; lean construction, social value, sustainable construction, capacity development and construction in developing countries.
 Emmanuel has over six years’ practical experience in the construction industry, where he occupied various positions such as site engineer, construction manager and project engineer.
 He is a Chartered Member of the CIOB UK and currently serves as Vice Chair of the CIOB Southampton HUB.
 He is an active member of Lean Construction Institute, UK and a Fellow of the Higher Education Academy , UK

-She has over ten years of professional and academic experience as a Project Coordinator and as an Associate Professor.
-She has been actively involved in the promotion of Institute for Lean Construction Excellence, India.
-She has carried out various industry collaborative research work in lean and has presented her research work at various lean, project management conferences worldwide.
+She has carried out various industry collaborative research work in the area of lean, BIM and has presented her research work at several conferences worldwide.
 Her research work has been globally acknowledged through international journal and conference publications.
-She is also a PMI Agile Certified Practitioner offering freelance services in the field of Lean, Agile and BIM.